ryanmichaelhirst/modelers-rift-nextjs/README.md

 ### How to generate assets

-If you would like to use `yarn run bin -c={some-command}` you will need to create an /input and /output folder.
+If you would like to use `pnpm run bin -c={some-command}` you will need to create an /input and /output folder.

 You will need to extract all champion wad files using LeagueBulkConvert for 3D models (gltf / glb files).
 You will need to extract all champion wad files using Obsidian for voice lines and sound effects (ogg / wav files).